ArrowM/Queue-Bot/README.md

 `/graceperiod` - Get / Set how long users can leave a queue before losing their position
 `/header` - Get / Set a header on display messages
 `/kick` - Kick from a queue
-`/size` - Get / Set size limit of a queue
 `/mentions` - Get / Set whether users are displayed as mentions (on), or normal text (off).
 Normal text helps avoid the @invalid-user issue
 `/next` - Pull from a text queue
 `/pullnum` - Get / Set # of users to pull when manually pulling from a voice queue